|Wright State Orthopaedic Surgery, Sports Medicine & Rehabilitation

 Why Is There a New Focus on Vitamin D Today?

 Recent research has stressed the importance of Vitamin D — not just for good bone health, but also for possibly preventing chronic disease when we are older.
-Yet, many children today are not getting enough Vitamin D. In light of the new research, both the Food and Drug Administration and the American Academy of Pediatrics have doubled the recommended daily requirements of Vitamin D for children.
+Yet, many children today are not getting enough Vitamin D.

 There are several reasons children today do not get enough Vitamin D. An important one is that very few foods contain substantial levels of the vitamin.
 Even the healthiest of diets will probably not provide a child with adequate Vitamin D.